 Partner up with providers that offer affiliate arrangements for their solutions that are designed for remote employees.
 Aside from making it quicker and easier for your virtual staff to find the things that they need at affordable prices, this can also provide your business with additional income streams.

 For example, you can sign up as an affiliate of a credible financial institution in the regions where many of your remote workers are based.
 Just check their terms of services for their affiliate program if they allow employers to earn commissions from referral sales between their virtual workers and the merchant.
-But keep in mind that many off-site workers are under sub contractual or freelance agreements, so this is something that many banks, credit institutions, car loan and home mortgage providers might allow.
+But keep in mind that many off-site workers are under sub-contractual or freelance agreements, so this is something that many banks, credit institutions, car loan, and home mortgage providers might allow.

-On the other hand, you can sign up as an affiliate of online and offline retail shopping platforms with local presence across the countries where you operate your virtual workforces.
-And if you provide them with sign-up bonuses for buying the things that they need for their home offices, then you can select the most suitable equipment, tools and appliances at the most reasonable rates from your merchant partners.
+On the other hand, you can sign up as an affiliate of online and offline retail shopping platforms with a local presence across the countries where you operate your virtual workforces.
+And if you provide them with sign-up bonuses for buying the things that they need for their home offices, then you can select the most suitable equipment, tools, and appliances at the most reasonable rates from your merchant partners.
 You can then recommend these to your remote workers through your affiliate links.
 This can enable you to earn commissions from each sale that you refer to your merchant partners.

-Learn about the newest programs, activities and services of relevant local and global incubators, tech hubs and government agencies.
+Learn about the newest programs, activities, and services of relevant local and global incubators, tech hubs and government agencies.
 Focus on those that are in areas where you operate your offices and also where many of your virtual employees are based at the moment.
-Aside from being able to access grants, seed stage funding and investment opportunities for your new projects and ventures, which is ideal for start-ups and small businesses, you can also help your virtual teams to build their own businesses that can have sub contractual partnerships with your company.
+Aside from being able to access grants, seed-stage funding and investment opportunities for your new projects and ventures, which is ideal for start-ups and small businesses, you can also help your virtual teams to build their own businesses that can have sub-contractual partnerships with your company.
 You can even support them with investments, so you can also benefit from their growth and expansion later on.

 For instance, a retail software development company might want to build a remote team of customer support agents for their target non-English markets.
 They can then find suitable options from incubators and tech hubs or government offices to support this team for building and scaling up a non-English customer support center.
 They can then invest in the business and recommend their services to other companies that need non-English support services.
 So aside from ensuring the growth of their provider, this is also an effective way to establish additional income streams and expand to other niches and industries.